intuition-dev/INTUITION/README.md

-# WebAdmin
+# WebAdmin 'Intuition'

-Can be installed via yarn install, go to WebAdmin to see that.
+Can be installed via yarn install, go to src to see.

-Has an API, docs in api.
+Also, it has an API